 The winners of the EMEA final will win a trip to Cisco's headquarters in San José, California.

-Phase 1: Form a team of three to five students and register your interest between now and January 2017
+Phase 1: Form a team of two to five students and register your interest between now and January 2017

 Phase 2: Submit your entry by 29 January 2017